 But what if we could help stabilize these couch surfing arrangements, viewing them instead, as the Minnesota Host Home Network does, as "informal host homes"?
 Often, there's a caring adult who does want to help.
 But that adult may be tight on funds or uncertain how to support a traumatized youth.
 If both the adult and the youth have access to external support, as well as help coming to an agreement about their shared expectations, the arrangement has a better chance at longer-term success.
 The Minnesota Host Home Network is developing practical strategies and advising Minnesota communities on how best to strengthen these informal hosting arrangements.

 Our cost-effective approach is needed more now than ever.
 Current funding for emergency, transitional, and supportive housing for youth facing homelessness can serve fewer than 20% of the 6,000 unaccompanied youth who are homeless in Minnesota on any given night.
 Helping youth develop their own circles of support and stabilizing the informal hosting arrangements they find for themselves is imperative.

-We're grateful to fiscal sponsorship through Nonprofits Assistance Fund, which provides the Minnesota Host Home Network 501c3 status.
+We're grateful to fiscal sponsorship through Propel Nonprofits, which provides the Minnesota Host Home Network with 501c3 status.
 Your donation on this page will directly fund the Minnesota Host Home Network and is completely tax deductible.
 We so appreciate everyone who pitches in!